FelixBer/FindFunc/README.md

 ### Copy all bytes

-Copies all instruction bytes as hex-string to clipboard, for use in a Byte-Pattern-Rule (or IDA's binary search).
+Copies all instruction bytes as hex-string to clipboard, for use in a Byte-Pattern-Rule (or IDAs binary search).

     B8 44332211      mov eax,11223344
     68 00000001      push 1000000